shipnow/docs/README.md

 Data
 ----

-All data is send and received using [JSON][json].
-Request data will be contained inside a `results` element:
+All data is sent and received using [JSON][json].
+Request data will be contained inside a `results` object:

     {
         "results": [